Manos Limpias: Legal actions

-Manos Limpias achieved some controversial notoriety in the international press after filing a lawsuit against the Spanish investigating judge Baltasar Garzón with respect of his 2008 investigation of war crimes committed during the Spanish Civil War.
-The investigation was stopped because it was deemed to contravene the 1977 amnesty law and break the principle of 'irretroactivity' of law.
-The Spanish Civil War took place before 1940, whereas the concept of crimes against humanity was not implemented in International Law until 1945.
-However, an element of retroactivity was provided for at the time in that perpetrators of war crimes committed in the period 1939-1945 have been brought to justice, for example at the Nuremberg Trials.
+Manos Limpias achieved controversial notoriety in the international press after filing a lawsuit against the Spanish investigating judge Baltasar Garzón for his 2008 investigation of war crimes committed during and after the Spanish Civil War.
+Manos Limpias sought leave to prosecute Garzón for undertaking his investigation, and accused him of breaking the 1977 amnesty law, exceeding his powers as an investigating judge of the Audiencia Nacional.
+They also accused him of deliberately acting in an unjust and unfair manner based on the fact that in 1998 Garzón had dismissed a similar indictment against communist politician Santiago Carrillo, accused of crimes against humanity during the Spanish Civil War.

-Manos Limpias sought to prosecute Garzón for undertaking his investigation, and accused Garzón of breaking the 1977 amnesty law, exceeding his competences as an investigating judge of the Audiencia Nacional and deliberately acting in an unjust and unfair manner (as in 1998 Garzón dismissed a similar indictment against communist politician Santiago Carrillo, accused of crimes against humanity during the Spanish Civil War, based on the principle of irretroactivity).
-In May 2009 the Supreme Court accepted Manos Limpias' lawsuit against Garzón for prevarication: his "blatant, deliberate, conscious and arrogant role" in "trespassing against the dead".
-In 2010 Garzón was suspended as a judge pending trial.
-On 27 February 2012 the Spanish Supreme Court found Garzón innocent on these charges.
+In May 2009 the Supreme Court accepted Manos Limpias' lawsuit against Garzón for his "blatant, deliberate, conscious and arrogant role" in "trespassing against the dead".
+In 2010, Garzón was suspended as a judge pending trial, however, on 27 February 2012 the Spanish Supreme Court found Garzón innocent on these charges.
 It is worth noting that the United Nations has requested that Spain repeal the 1977 law.

-In February 2012, Garzón was convicted and disqualified for 11 years on a completely different charge to the above; this decision is under appeal.

 In an interview with the Spanish Catholic radio Station COPE at the time of the indictment, Miguel Bernad claimed that, by admitting the latest action against Garzón, the Supreme Court had given a boost to its mission of battling against the current "deterioration in the rule of law".
 There had been some twenty previous attempts from Manos Limpias to incriminate Garzón, for various alleged offences including negligence or delay in the seizure of taverns used by ETA militants, for contributing to the leading centre-left national newspaper El País, for contributing to an interview with former parliamentary president Felipe González, for participating in a rally against the war in Iraq and for leaking the medical report of Augusto Pinochet.
-Other Manos Limpias complaints include promotion of gay marriage in a popular TV puppet show.

-Manos Limpias is the only accusation against the Spanish princess Cristina, by lawyer Virginia Lopez Negrete, who said all citizens were equal before the law.
+Manos Limpias was the sole accuser against Spanish Princess Cristina, via lawyer Virginia Lopez Negrete, who said all citizens were equal before the law.
 Princess Cristina remains sixth in line to the throne.